Sim Ah Cheoh: Subsequent cases of clemency

 Sim was not the last person in Singapore to be pardoned from execution in Singapore.
-There will be two more people after her who will escape the gallows after a successful plea to clemency.
+There would be two more people after her who will escape the gallows after a successful plea to clemency.
 The first was Koh Swee Beng, a 22-year-old Singaporean who, out of rage and vengeance, gathered his three sworn brothers and two friends to attack 31-year-old moneylender Tay Kim Teck, who earlier assaulted Koh's foster father on 16 February 1988.
 Tay was killed in the fight after Koh used a knife to stab him five times, leading to two fatal blows that took Tay's life.
 The subsequent court proceedings ended with Koh receiving the death sentence for murder on 20 April 1990 while the rest were each sentenced to two years' jail and four strokes of the cane for rioting.
 Even though Koh lost his appeal in September 1991 and had his death warrant finalized, Singapore's then president Wee Kim Wee pardoned Koh and commuted his sentence to life imprisonment on 13 May 1992, two days before Koh's scheduled execution.
 Koh was released on parole in September 2005 due to good behaviour.

 The second was 18-year-old gang member Mathavakannan Kalimuthu, who teamed up with his two friends Selvar Kumar Silvaras (aged 24) and Asogan Ramesh Ramachandren (aged 23) to fight 25-year-old rival gang member Saravanan Michael Ramalingam, who died in the fight on 26 May 1996.
 Mathavakannan and his friends were sentenced to death in November of the same year, but Mathavakannan would end up as the sole member of the trio to receive clemency from then President Ong Teng Cheong in April 1998, which commuted his sentence to life imprisonment while Selvar and Asogan were executed on 29 May 1998.
-Mathavakannan, who is released on parole since 2012, remains as the last person in Singapore to be granted clemency as of March 2022.
+Till today, Mathavakannan, who has been released on parole since 2012, remains as the sixth and last death row inmate in Singapore to have been granted clemency.